matthewmorales/gale_shapley/README.md

 As it is coded the stable marriages produced are "boy optimal", that is to say that the resulting marriages maximize the group "satisfaction" of the boys, while largely ignoring that of the girls.
-Switching the first 10 lines with the last 10 would reverse the effect; though the code output will remain the same the user will need to manually swap the genders in the associated printouts to achieve a full switch that doesn't require a bit of imagination.
+Switching the first 10 lines with the last 10 would reverse the effect; though the code output will remain the same, the user will need to manually swap the genders in the associated printouts to achieve a full switch that doesn't require a bit of imagination.